alexmilowski/yablog/README.md

 ## Motivation

 In 2016, I was motivated to make my blog and website easier.
 I wanted to use "Semantic Web" technology and drive the blog for my website and other content by the "linked data graph".
-That project, called [duckpond](https://github.com/alexmilowski/duckpond/) worked well.
+That project is called [duckpond](https://github.com/alexmilowski/duckpond/) and has served me well.

 During the process, I wanted a simple authoring format where I could use github to store my blog entries and associated artifacts safely.
 [Markdown](https://daringfireball.net/projects/markdown/) seemed like a good choice except that I also needed a way to author the metadata.
 Originally, I settled on a simple header format of key/values.
-Ultimately, this has evolved into the use of YAML.
+Ultimately, that format has evolved into the use of YAML.

-Turns out that Markdown nicely embeds into YAML.
-So does a lot of other formats.
+Turns out that Markdown nicely embeds into YAML and so do a lot of other formats.
 Who knew?

 ## An Example

-Every entry parses as a YAML file.
-The essential metadata map nicely to a [schema.org BlogPosting](http://schema.org/BlogPosting) type although the properties are not named extactly the same.
-For example, the following is an entry off my website.
+Every entry is a set of metadata and content encoded in YAML.
+The essential metadata map nicely to a [schema.org BlogPosting](http://schema.org/BlogPosting) type although the properties are not named the same.
+The motivation for the difference in naming is essentially clarity - which is a certainly subjective.

+For example, the following is an entry off my website:

 ```YAML
 title: SF Microservices Meetup - Going Serverless with Flask